TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 --America--Out of Many, One
-Mustangs - req stables, horses, costs horses but gives them culture and gold Gold Rush & Saloon - req war minor, min nat pop, gives 1 free fur and gold, 1 tourism on villages, +poverty Ranches - req agribusiness & cavalry, losing money culture and food from pastures Prohibition - req police station, gives free sugar and villages gain +gold, +crime for 75turns Woodstock - req nuke & war, musicians' guilds gain +gold+tourism from cities
+Mustangs - req stables, horses, costs horses but gives them culture and gold Gold Rush & Saloon - req war minor, min nat pop, gives 1 free fur and gold, 1 tourism on villages, +poverty Ranches - req agribusiness & cavalry, losing money, culture and food from pastures +illiteracy Prohibition - req police station, gives 2 sugar and villages gain +gold, +crime for 75turns Woodstock - req nuke & war, musicians' guilds gain +gold+tourism from cities

-America naturally
+America naturally has (semi indirect) bonuses to wide and warfare, along with the ability to steal tiles.
+Bonuses to tile improvements such as villages, pastures (and horses) attempts to tap into this style.
+Extra luxes can help with monopoly choices as well as happiness/gold, and final choice converts wide into heavy tourism boost to help with a possible culture win (like IRL, amirite?)
+Downsides are mainly in increased needs - requires good economic management to keep America rolling.

 --Sweden--From Midgard to Valhalla
 -add back in tundra bias